Zhora Akopyan: Kickboxing career

-Akopyan was scheduled to face Ivan Kondratiev in the finals of the 2019 Tatneft Cup -70kg tournament, held on December 15, 2019.
+Akopyan was scheduled to face Ivan Kondratiev in the finals of the 2019 Tatneft Cup -70 kg tournament, held on December 15, 2019.
 He won the fight by unanimous decision.

 Akopyan was scheduled to fight a rematch with Rafał Dudek at MGC Promotion on February 29, 2020.
 The two of them previously fought at DSF Kickboxing Challenge on August 9, 2018, with Dudek winning by decision.
 Akopyan was more successful in the rematch, as he won by unanimous decision.

 Akopyan was scheduled to face Maxim Spodarenko at BFC 65 on December 23, 2020.
 He won the fight by split decision.

-Akopyan was scheduled to fight Maxim Sulgin for the vacant Fair Fight -77kg title at Fair Fight XV on August 28, 2021.
+Akopyan was scheduled to fight Maxim Sulgin for the vacant Fair Fight -77 kg title at Fair Fight XV on August 28, 2021.
 He won the fight by split decision.

 Akopyan was scheduled to face Jonathan Mayezo at Empire Fight - Vikings Edition on October 2, 2021.
 He lost the fight by majority decision.

 Akopyan was scheduled to face Fabien Bignell at Tour Event Fight 9 on April 2, 2022.
 Akopyan withdrew from the bout, as the French Federation did not allow him to compete due to sanctions against Belarus in the context of the Russian invasion of Ukraine.

-Akopyan faced Mamuka Usubyan at Fair Fight XVII on April 16 2022 for the Fair Fight Lightweight title.
+Akopyan faced Mamuka Usubyan at Fair Fight XVII on April 16, 2022 for the Fair Fight Lightweight title.
 He lost the fight by unanimous decision.

 Akpyan defeated Daniele Iodice by unanimous decision at PetrosyanMania GOLD EDITION in Italy on April 30, 2022.

 Akopyan faced Sayfullah Khambakadov in a Fair Fight lightweight title eliminator at RCC Fair Fight 19 on November 26, 2022.
 He won the fight by unanimous decision.